Symphony No. 1 (Rachmaninoff): Description

 The symphony is scored for 3 flutes (3rd doubling piccolo), 2 oboes, 2 clarinets in B♭, 2 bassoons, 4 horns in F, 3 trumpets in B♭, 3 trombones, tuba, timpani, cymbals, bass drum (movements 1, 2 and 4 only), triangle (movements 2 and 4 only), snare drum, tambourine, tam-tam (movement 4 only) and strings.

 A typical performance has an approximate duration of 45 minutes.

-Grave—Allegro non troppo (D minor)
+I. Grave—Allegro non troppo (D minor)

 A short introduction (just seven bars), gives the tone to the work: strong, fierce, and brave.
 In it two motivic items are presented which will establish the cyclic material for the entire composition: a note cell preceded by a grupetto and theme derived from the medieval Dies Irae plainchant.
 The latter becomes the prevailing theme in the Allegro, developed and enriched by orchestral figures based on Tchaikovsky.

 The second theme (Moderato), in the violins, is interesting in its melodic structure, which uses the gypsy scale (with two augmented seconds).
 It is also harmonically unusual because of its ambiguous tonality.
 This theme is repeated by the whole orchestra in a sudden and powerful fortissimo, which leads to the first theme climaxing in a brass chorale.
 At the beginning of the repetition, the cell-grupetto reappears insistently.

+II.
 Allegro animato (F major)

 The second movement is a fantastic scherzo which also begins with the cell-grupetto as well as a reminiscence of the Dies Irae, at least its first notes.
 The movement's main theme is a short melody, that we hear alternatively under its original form and its inversion, but the latter only appears briefly and episodically, spaced out by call signals and shudders of the orchestra which constitute an expressive background.
 In the central part, the cell-grupetto comes back again, giving birth to a new theme which is repeated by a solo violin for a few bars, in a gypsy air.

+III.
 Larghetto (B♭ major)

 In the lyric calm of this movement, even the grupetto seems to have lost its menacing tension.
 The clarinet sings an easy and soft melody, but in the middle some storms appear with the gloomy harmonies of the muted horns.
 The theme, repeated, is ornamented with repetitive appoggiatura and counterpoint.